Compact Online Reference Encyclopedia (CORE)

 Offenders subject to deferred sentences are eligible for transfer of supervision under the same eligibility requirements, terms, and conditions applicable to all other offenders under this compact.
 Persons subject to supervision pursuant to a pre-trial…

-Whether an offender who has been granted a conditional pardon in the Commonwealth of Virginia and is transferred to a secure treatment facility in the State of Florida is eligible for transfer under the Interstate Compact for Adult Offender Supervision?
+Whether an offender granted a conditional pardon and moved to a secure treatment facility is eligible for transfer under the Compact

-Deferred Sentence –means a sentence the imposition of which is postponed pending the successful completion by the offender of the terms and conditions of supervision ordered by the court.
+Deferred Sentence – means a sentence the imposition of which is postponed pending the successful completion by the offender of the terms and conditions of supervision ordered by the court.

 The intent of the ICAOS is not to dictate judicial sentencing or place restrictions on the court’s discretion relative to sentencing.
 See Scott v.
 Virginia, 676 S.E.2d 343, 347 (Va.
 App.
 2009).
 The ICAOS contains no provisions directing judges on…